mopidy/mopidy/docs/api/core.rst

 as a Pykka actor.
 If you are only interested in being notified about changes in core see :class:`~mopidy.core.CoreListener`.

+.. versionchanged:: 1.1
+    All core API calls are now type checked.

+.. versionchanged:: 1.1
+    All backend return values are now type checked.

 .. autoclass:: mopidy.core.Core

   .. attribute:: tracklist